Need to Knows

 Most cannabinoids are multifaceted with a wide array of effects and benefits.

 Test results for every batch will enclose the varying cannabinoid profiles.
-Having various strains and batches allows Tops Farm Delivery to properly and accurately provide medicines to treat multiple patients with different needs.
+Having various strains and batches allows Tops Farm to properly and accurately provide medicines to treat multiple patients with different needs.
 By combining different cannabinoids and different terpene profiles, the possibilities for medicinal healing are vast.
-Learn more about Tops Farm Medical Marijuana Delivery quality and safety here.
+Learn more about Tops Farm Medical Marijuana quality and safety here.

 The following cannabinoids are all known to provide different effects and medicinal benefits: